 Precision in magnetic measurements is typically defined as smooth continuous operation with high setting resolution and low drift.
 Achieving these goals while driving a challenging load, such as a superconducting magnet, requires a unique solution.
 The Model 625 delivers up to 60 A at a nominal compliance voltage of 5 V, with the supply acting as either a source or a sink in true 4-quadrant operation.
 Its current source output architecture with analog control enables both smooth operation and low drift.
 A careful blending of analog and digital circuits provides high setting resolution of 0.1 mA and flexible output programming.

 Lake Shore chose linear input and output power stages for the moderate 300 W output of the Model 625.
 Linear operation eliminates the radiated radio frequency (RF) noise associated with switching power supplies, allowing the Model 625 to reduce the overall noise in its output and the noise radiated into surrounding electronics.

 Safety should never be an afterthought when combining stored energy and liquid cryogens in a superconducting magnet system.
 The Model 625 incorporates a variety of hardware and firmware protection features to ensure the safety of the magnet and supply.
-For improved operator safety, the power supply was also designed for compliance with CE mark safety requirements, including both the low voltage directive and the electromagnetic compatibility (EMC) directive.
+Safety should never be an afterthought when combining stored energy and liquid cryogens in a superconducting magnet system.